jaketon121/Commit/My Vocabulary At Github/Vocabulary Volume 1.md

 to state something as true:<br/> The suspect affirmed (that) he had been at home all evening.
 She affirmed her intention to apply for the post.

+# Trip Hop
+noun -a genre of electronic dance music combining hip-hop with softer psychedelic sounds and slower tempo

 # divergent
 Mean : pertaining to or causing divergence . 发散的 .